-3.0 A good faith estimate of the number of individuals and entities likely to be required to comply with the rule, together with a general description of the types of individuals likely to be affected by the rule.
+3.0 A good faith estimate of the number of individuals and entities likely to be required to comply with the ordinance, together with a general description of the types of individuals likely to be affected by the ordinance.

-As noted above, the District is a residential community and the expansion is designed for up to 89 townhomes.
+As noted above, the District is a residential community and the expansion is designed for up to 51 Single-Family homes.
 Expansion of the District would put all of these areas under the jurisdiction of the District.
 Prior to platting, and sale of any units, all of the land owned by the principal developer of the lands within the District and any other landowner will also be under the jurisdiction of the District.

-- 4.0 A good faith estimate of the cost to the agency, and to any other state and local government entities, of implementing and enforcing the proposed rule, and any anticipated effect on state or local revenues. - 4.1 Costs to Governmental Agencies of Implementing and Enforcing Rule
+- 4.0 Good faith estimate of the cost to state and local government entities, of implementing and enforcing the proposed ordinance, and any anticipated effect on state and local revenues. - 4.1 Costs to Governmental Agencies of Implementing and Enforcing Ordinance